FREQUENTLY ASKED QUESTIONS

 I am in my fixed rate period, what variable rate will apply when my fixed rate ends?

-When your fixed rate period ends, your mortgage will move to a variable rate calculated based on either KSR or KSLR.
+When your fixed rate period ends, your mortgage will move to a variable rate calculated based on either KSR (Kensington Standard Rate) or KSLR (Kensington Synthetic LIBOR Rate) plus a fixed margin.
 Your mortgage offer letter will confirm which of these rates will apply.

 Currently these rates are: